Bdelloidea: Locomotion

 There appear to be three main methods of movement: free swimming, inch-worming along a substrate, or sessility.
 Inch-worming (or crawling) involves taking alternate steps with the head and tail, as do certain leeches, which gives the group their name (Greek βδέλλα or bdella, meaning leech).
-This video demonstrates how bdelloids move in three different situations: locomotion and feeding of bdelloid rotifers.

 Reproduction

 Bdelloids are of interest in the study of the evolution of sex because a male has never been observed, and females reproduce exclusively by parthenogenesis, a form of asexual reproduction where embryos grow and develop without the need for fertilization; this is akin to the apomixis seen in some plants.
 Each individual has paired gonads.
 Despite having been asexual for millions of years, they have diversified into more than 450 species and are fairly similar to other sexually reproducing rotifer species.

 However, a new study provided evidence for interindividual genetic exchange and recombination in Adineta vaga, a species previously thought to be anciently asexual.

+Adineta vaga is capable of carrying out DNA repair by a nonreductional meiosis.
+Germline DNA repair occurs in a specific period of oogenesis during which homologous chromosomes take on a meiotic-like juxtaposed configuration.
+This germline DNA repair results in accurate reconstitution of the genetic material transmitted to offspring.